Sue: It’s just the two of us again, just the way it should be.

 Sue: Yay!
 Fewsham came good in the end!
 I knew he would.

-Sue: The director is really pushing the boat out again but sometimes he over-reaches himself.
-That scene of the Doctor running on the spot looked terrible.
+Sue: The director is pushing the boat out again, but sometimes he over-reaches himself.
+That scene with the Doctor running on the spot was terrible!

-The Doctor makes it to the station but he is overwhelmed by fungus/foam and the episode concludes with Troughton gurning at an expanding seed pod.
+When the Doctor arrives at the weather station, he’s overwhelmed by foam, and the episode ends with Patrick Troughton gurning at an expanding seedpod.

-Sue: That was a great cliffhanger; funny and scary at the same time.top
+Sue: That was a great cliffhanger – funny and scary at the same time.

-Sue: They are so proud of the last five minutes of episode five, they are playing it all over again.
-Oh, wait, hang on, wait a minute, this is interesting.
+Sue: They are so proud of the last five minutes of episode five, they’re playing it to us again.
+Oh, hang on… Wait a minute, this is interesting.

-Sue has noticed that the same scene is now being played out with Jamie and Zoe’s escapades intercut into the same action we saw unfold last week/about 5 minutes ago.
+She’s noticed that the recap includes Jamie and Zoe, who have been edited into the action we saw last week/five minutes ago.

 Sue: Have we ever seen that before?
-The same scene played out from another character’s perspective?
+The same scene played out from another character’s perspective, I mean.
 That’s very clever.
-It makes the whole thing feel fresh.
+It makes the whole thing feel fresh and different.

-When Zoe nearly slips on the station’s metal floor (an omen for things to come), Sue tuts.
+When Zoe nearly slips on the weather station’s metal floor, Sue tuts.